-Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and therefore, material weaknesses or significant deficiencies may exist that were not identified.
-We did identify deficiencies, described as finding 2006-01 and 2015-01 in the accompanying Appendix A, which we consider to be a material weakness.
-Finding 2006-01 is a repeat deficiency from the preceding two annual financial audit reports, where it was also identified as finding 2006-01.
+Our consideration of internal control was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control that might be material weaknesses or significant deficiencies and, therefore, material weaknesses or significant deficiencies may exist that were not identified.
+We did identify deficiencies, described as finding 2016-001 and 2016-002 in the schedule of findings and questioned costs, which we consider to be a material weakness.
+Finding 2016-001 is a repeat deficiency from the preceding two annual financial audit reports, where it was identified as finding 2006-01, and Finding 2016-002 is a repeat deficiency from the prior audit, where it was identified as finding 2015-01.